 return df_sampled.select([F.col(c).cast(F.StringType()).alias(c) for c in important_columns])

-Using similar logic and Spark concepts, you can also implement the preparation in other Spark APIs like SQL or Java.
+Using similar logic and Spark concepts, you can also implement the preparation in Pipeline Builder or other Spark APIs like SQL or Java.

 CREATE TABLE `/path/to/sql_csv` USING CSV AS SELECT /*+ COALESCE(1) */ * FROM `/path/to/input`

-Review official Spark documentation ↗ for additional CSV generation options.
+Review official Spark documentation ↗ for additional CSV generation options (note that Pipeline Builder only exposes a subset of these options).

 Once the dataset is built, navigate to the Details tab of the dataset page.
 The CSV should appear as available for download.